wp-plugins/post-index/readme.txt

 = 0.7.5 =

 * Added: Use any custom field value to group your index with.
 Just specify it in the shortcode like `[post_index groupby_cf='Author']`.
 It does work together with grouping by subcategory and the default firstLetter grouping.
+* Added: New Parameter show_list to explicitly hiding the "Jump to" list.
+Contributed by billthefarmer.
+(Usage: `[post_index show_list=false]`)

 = 0.7.4 =

 * Added: Dutch translation.
-Thanks to aadje93.
+Contributed by aadje93.
 * Added: Portuguese translation.
-Thanks to luisapietrobon.
+Contributed by luisapietrobon.
 * Added: Parameter show_letter to explicitly hide the grouping letter.
 (Usage: `[post_index show_letter=false]`)
 * Fixed: On PHP configurations having error_reporting set to include E_NOTICE, saving pages ended up with a warning page.